hjstoff/nodesetexpr-expand/README.md

 # nodesetexpr-expand

-Nodeset expressions are a concise way to denote a potentially large set of node names that are systematically named using some numeric scheme.
-Nodeset expression expanding pertains to the parsing of such expressions, to produce the complete set of node names denoted by the expression.
+# Demarcation of nodeset expressions and nodeset expression languages
+Nodeset expressions are character strings over an well-defined alphabet of character literals that constitute a (potentially) - concise way to denote ac potentially large but finite, _set_ of nodenames.

+A nodeset expression _language_ is simply the language in which nodeset expressions are formulated.
+But a nodeset expression language is a _formal_ language: it has
+- an alphabet, a finite set of literal characters
+- a well-defined syntax, or grammar, that is: a set of rules that defines how sequences of characters that are part of the alphabet can be combined into sequences that are valid language constructs.

+Character strings that contain a character that does not belong to the alphabet of a language _L_ by definition are not part of the language, and neither is any sequence of alphabetical characters of _L_ that cannot possibly be produced by following the syntax rules of _L_.

+If the nodeset expression language is to have any practical purpose, most, and preferably all of the language constructs that can be produced by it, also have a well-defined meaning.
+Unfortunately, that what is denoted by the expressions of a language, the semantics of its constructs, are something that it is much more difficult to be precise or non-ambiguous about than its syntax, even for formal languages.

+One form - perhaps the most basic and explicit form - of a nodeset expression that a nodeset expression language should support, is a sequence of one or more literal nodenames, where the individual nodenames are separated from each other by a well-defined token that cannot be part of any nodename.
+Nodeset expressions denote _sets_.
+For the semantics of the this basic form this implies that multiple occurrences of the same name in the sequence are valid perfectly valid, but _idempotent_.

+This however, is obviously not the most concise form.
+Nodeset expressions get their conciseness, and thereby their usefulness, from also using language constructs that presuppose that the nodenames to be denoted were created by systematically applying some numbering scheme.
+The most obvious language construct that results in conciseness, is one that enables the expression of numeric ranges, used in naming nodes, by merely naming their bounds.

+Nodeset expression expanding pertains to the parsing of such expressions, and to the subsequent production of the of each of the node names denoted by the expression, as a set of distinct individual character strings, to be stored in some appropriate "container type" that, at least during production, guartantees, deduplicates of multiple additions of the same string, so as to preserve the concept that the nodeset expression that was expanded denoted a _set_, rather than a list, of names.

+The focus of this project is on (a) language(s) for nodeset expressions and on developing and maintaining (a) tool(s) for expanding such expressions into the explicit enumeration of all set members.

 Nodeset expressions occur in line records output by commands of the Slurm [^SLURM] workload manager system, like ```sinfo``` [^SINFO] or ```sacct``` [^SACCT], to indicate which nodes are in a particular state, members of a particular partition, or to indicate on which set of nodes a job ran.

 ## Some examples of nodeset expressions
 Nodenames are strings.
 To clarify what is meant by systematically naming